 The VRLC maintains a vibrant pro bono program in both Oregon and Massachusetts.
 VRLC staff attorneys recruit, train, and mentor volunteer attorneys in order to leverage local resources to help represent an ever-increasing number of sexual assault victims.
 Private attorneys appreciate the opportunity to use their expertise to volunteer in their community through an effective and efficient program.

 VRLC attorneys use what they learn by representing individual sexual assault survivors to train attorneys, advocates, educators, medical professionals, law enforcement, military personnel, and others throughout the country on how to improve the response to sexual violence.
-VRLC attorneys also lend their expertise to provide guidance to the White House, state and federal agencies, and local and national legislators on gender based violence.
+VRLC attorneys also lend their expertise to provide guidance to state and federal agencies, and local and national legislators on gender-based violence.
 Most recently, the VRLC has been a leader in the movement to address and end campus sexual assault, resulting in a significant impact on national policies.

 The VRLC works with community partners, volunteers, and survivors to lead a new response to sexual violence.